Ed Hodgkiss

-Ed Hodgkiss (born October 23, 1970) is a former Arena Football League coach for the Los Angeles Avengers.
+Ed Hodgkiss (born October 23, 1970) is an American former Arena Football League (AFL) coach for the Los Angeles Avengers.

 In 2001, Hodgkiss was hired from the Albany/Indiana Firebirds, where he served as their Offensive coordinator, to become the head coach of the Avengers.
 In his first season as head coach, Hodgkiss led the Avengers to their first ever playoff berth.
 He was fired in June 2008.